-We call them landing pages because it’s a more definitive way to convey the purpose.
-Someone may land on the page you told him to visit.
-Maybe you can secure a link from another website and point it to a particular page.
-Maybe you should buy some ads through Google and designate a page that you hope is persuasive enough to generate a lead or a sale.
+We refer to them as landing pages because it’s a more definitive way to convey the purpose.
+Someone may land on the page from a natural search engine result.
+Or, maybe you told him to visit the specific page.
+You can secure a referring link from another website and point it to a particular page.
+Maybe you bought ads through Google (pay-per-click or PPC) and designated a page generated lead or sales.

 Sure, you can display your phone number on every page.
 Or, sometimes you may Request More Information as text or an image.

 But a landing page in the strictest sense has a very limited role.
 Its job, if designed well, is to convince someone to do something on that page without going to another page.

 Many companies make the mistake of designing a website and then driving traffic to a page without adapting the page (or making a new page) to achieve established objectives.
 In other words, the page should be shaped to accomplish a very specific goal.
 Often, you may not even want the navigation to appear.

 For example, that’s the case when you give money to Google to send visitors to your website (when they click on ads).